-Accounts payable and accrued expenses consist of the following at September $30\colon$
+Accounts payable and accrued expenses consist of the following at September 30:

 1998 1997

-Accounts payable \$4,733 \$3,544
+Accounts payable 923 586 \$3,544 481 557 717

-Rate refund liability 923 481

-Programming expenses 586 557

-Other 883 717

-\$7,125 \$5,299
+\$7,125 \$5 , 299

+====== ======

 The Combined Systems are included in the consolidated federal income tax return of the Parent.
 However, the Parent is responsible for tax payments applicable to the Combined Systems.
 The combined financial statements reflect a provision in lieu of income taxes as if the combined systems were filing on a separate company basis.
 Accordingly, the Combined Systems have included the provision in lieu of income taxes as a component of net assets for all periods presented.